bconrad1/audio-visualizer-old/README.md

 # https://react-music-visualizer.herokuapp.com/

 ## Info
+The app will be slow to load as its on Heroku free tier and needs to be spun up.

 This was a more of a side project just to play around with Canvas and React.
 The project makes use of the HTML5 Audio element.